 The Childcare Program

-This program’s mission is to care for the at-risk and impoverished children of Eastern Uganda.
-This is one of the largest children’s centers that Love Volunteers places volunteers at, and is in fact a childcare center, primary school, secondary school, special needs unit, vocational school and clinic all in one.
-The children’s center caters to 200 children aged from 4 weeks to 16 years.
-The schools cater to the children and also the local community.
-The children’s center is run under religious beliefs and although the facility does not require volunteers to hold the same religious values, they do require volunteers to be courteous of their beliefs.
+This program’s mission is to care for the at-risk and impoverished children of Uganda.
+Volunteers will be placed at one of three different Child Centers in Jinja, Mukono or Pallisa.
+The Childcare centers include a primary school, secondary school, special needs unit, vocational school and clinic all in one.
+The centers cater for students aged from 4 weeks to 16 years.
+The schools cater to the children and also the local communities.
+The children’s centers are run under religious beliefs and although the facility does not require volunteers to hold the same religious values, they do require volunteers to be courteous of their beliefs.
 Volunteers play a major role in these facilities, helping to care for the children across all aspects and assisting with the running of the organizations.

 Goals of this Project:

 - Provide essential care to the vulnerable children of Uganda

-- Improve the future prospects of at-risk children in Eastern Uganda
+- Improve the future prospects of at-risk children in Uganda

 - Give impoverished children quality care, compassion and a sense of hope